 Avoid fragile ecologies

 Reading up about the wildlife (both flora and fauna) in an area you’re planning on visiting will enhance the experience massively, and allow you to avoid visiting fragile places at times of particular stress (the later trip will be all the more special if you and others follow this principle).
-Be especially mindful of ground-nesting birds.
+While you indulge in a spot of nature watching, be especially mindful of ground-nesting birds.
+As before, stick to paths and bring a pair of binoculars to enable you see the wildlife up close.
 If you’re walking with a dog, this is all even more important – keep your animal on a leash.

 Zero the effects and risks of fire